JulieLascar/Annotation-of-LSF-subtitled-videos/README.md

 Step 2 : expert reviewing of the segmented signs.
 Step 3 : supervised classification.

-The figuren below is a comparison between the predictions of the non-expert (top), the expert (middle) classifiers and a ground truth (bottom) on a test video in a video with the subtitle : "But the G7 countries - Canada, France, Germany, Italy, Japan, the United Kingdom and the United States - reached an agreement on Saturday"
+The figure below is a comparison between the predictions of the non-expert (top), the expert (middle) classifiers and a ground truth (bottom) on a test video with the subtitle : "But the G7 countries - Canada, France, Germany, Italy, Japan, the United Kingdom and the United States - reached an agreement on Saturday"

 ![Comparison between the predictions of the non-expert (top), the expert (middle) classifiers and a ground truth (bottom) on a test video](g7.png)